larsonan/Zwyx/README.md

 As the name implies, this creates an interface with only one function, or to be more precise, an interface that *is* a function.
 To implement it, inherit again from the new interface you created, and override the function by assigning to *fn*.

 We have, in fact, already encountered one of these: *WriteNF*.
-The utilities *print* and *String.write* inherit from this interface. *WriteNF* contains the built-in subfunctions *s*, *c*, *d*, *line* and *endl*.
+The utilities *print* and *String.write* inherit from this interface. *WriteNF* contains the built-in subfunctions *s*, *d*, *line* and *endl*.
 These are not virtual and instead call the default method of *WriteNF*, which calls *nf*; *nf* is the only thing that changes between implementations.
 This provides a convenient way for functions to *write out* strings without caring how the strings will be handled.
 Let's go back to that *react_to_temperature* function.

 ```
 react_to_temperature~{ temperature~int ;~{